 A handout is a special view of the presentation suitable to be printed and distributed to the audience.
 Each handout page contains from one to six thumbnails of the slides so that the audience can follow what is presented as well as use it as reference.
-This section explains how to customize the handout page, an example of which is given in Figure 147.
+This section explains how to customize the handout page.
+An example is shown in Figure 151.

-Figure 147: Example of handout with four slide thumbnails
+Figure 151: Example of handout with four slide thumbnails